Skip to Main Content

 Cincinnati is one of the best cities for immigrants

 Clara Matonhodze Strode, 42, knows first-hand what Andre means.
-The Zimbabwe native and founder of the one-woman integrated marketing agency Multicultural Solutions moved from Philadelphia to Cincinnati in the early 2000s to attend Northern Kentucky University and says that she had a hard time at first figuring out where she fit in, but now sees the efforts of groups like Compass paying off in a big way.
+The Zimbabwe native moved from Philadelphia to Cincinnati in the early 2000s to attend Northern Kentucky University and says that she had a hard time at first figuring out where she fit in, but now sees the efforts of groups like Compass paying off in a big way.
 “I’m really surprised by how far Cincinnati has come and grown to be an international city of sorts,” she says.
 “Mostly because of the top-notch institutions here which attract top talent, but also because of the effort by the City to make it welcoming and go after that during a time when it was not the most prudent thing to do.”

 While she had already found her multicultural community before Compass began its efforts in 2016, Strode was elated when the organization reached out and asked her to be a partner in “the very initial stages of discussions and brainstorms about what a welcoming Cincinnati would look like.
 I love what Compass is doing and can’t wait to see its effect on the City.”